pub struct Stage { /* private fields */ }Expand description

 pub fn new_transform(&self) -> Transform

-Stage a Transform
+Stage a Transform on the GPU.

 Sourcepub fn new_vertices(&self, data: impl IntoIterator<Item = Vertex>) -> Vertices